junxit/us-congress-bills-113/metadata.md

 - 2014-06-20 — Introduced in House
 - 2014-06-20 — Introduced in House
 - 2014-06-20 — Referred to the House Committee on Transportation and Infrastructure.
+- 2014-06-23 — Referred to the Subcommittee on Highways and Transit.
+- 2014-09-17 — Committee Consideration and Mark-up Session Held.
+- 2014-09-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-09-17 — Subcommittee on Highways and Transit Discharged.
+- 2014-11-12 — Placed on the House Calendar, Calendar No. 143.
+- 2014-11-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-610.
+- 2014-11-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-610.